Wattpad/ship-it/docs/OVERVIEW.md

 5. The `HelmRelease` custom resource is updated using the Kubernetes operator within ship-it to change the state of the release.

-6. The operator will update the CRD each time the release state changes.
+6. The operator will update the `HelmRelease` each time the release state changes.

-7. The API server reads off the CRD to get the state of each Helm Release and exposes a REST API to read information about the releases.
+7. The API server reads off the `HelmRelease` to get the state of each Helm Release and exposes a REST API to read information about the releases.

 8. The Web UI consumes this API to present engineers with key deployment information.